-Each building principal may extend staff meetings beyond the regularly scheduled day for no more than a total of three and one-half (3-1/2) hours annually.
+Each building principal may have extended staff meetings beyond the regularly scheduled day for no more than a total of three and one-half (3-1/2) hours annually.
+Attendance at such extended staff meetings is mandatory.
 When using this time in addition to the regular work day for staff meetings, the building principal shall give at least one week's prior notification with a written tentative agenda.